huanggze/MscProject/experiments/README.md

 First, you need to have Kubernetes and Acme Air system up and running.
 Load Flight Service database by invoking `<ingress-ip>/flight/loader/load`

 Let Flight Service flies with constant, moderate traffic demand for over 5 minutes.
 Then start adding loading.
 Record the time spent for this auto-scaling test.
 Flight Service is expected to bring replicas from 1 to 3.
+Remeber if you existing log_200_to_1200.jtl, remove it first.

 ```
-jmeter -n -t qps_500.jmx -l log_500.jtl
+jmeter -n -t qps_200_to_1200.jmx -l log_200_to_1200.jtl
 ```

 Now, we elaborate on how to determine the time range of each substage.
 Note the timestamp is a millisecond precision level due to this is how Kubernetes code is structured (see https://github.com/kubernetes/kubernetes/issues/81026).